khaled-mehizel/maven-fuzzy-factory/README.md

 ## Comparing Gsearch against each of the other channels:
 We use the **Case Pivoting** again, we put the paid traffic coming from Gsearch and Bsearch in seperate categories, as well as the traffic coming in from search engines (non paid), and the traffic coming directly into the site.
-I also added a column that calculates paid traffic vs unpaid traffic, as that's a statistic that any shareholder would want to know.

 ## Session to order conversion rates by month.
 The conversion rate is the rate at which the website session is successful (order), so to acquire the rate, we aggregate the numbers of sessions, orders, and the rate of orders/sessions, by month.